 In the Kansas I-70 rehabilitation work, OneCem Portland Limestone Cement (PLC) was utilized for stabilizing the recycled asphalt road base and for producing the paving mix of the concrete overlay.
 This marked the first time PLC, known as Type IL, was used by Koss Construction in a KDOT project.

-Harnessed by neighboring Colorado in paving more than a thousand lane miles of concrete roadways over the last decade, OneCem, part of the Envirocore™ Series, is used seamlessly as a direct substitution for ordinary portland cement and provides equivalent performance.
+Harnessed by neighboring Colorado in paving more than a thousand lane miles of concrete roadways over the last decade, OneCem, part of the Envirocore™ Cements series, is used seamlessly as a direct substitution for ordinary portland cement and provides equivalent performance.
 Because it uses less clinker, carbon dioxide emissions are reduced by up 10 percent per ton of cement.
 With 50,000 tons of OneCem used in the Kansas I-70 reconstruction work, the sustainability benefits of reducing the project’s carbon dioxide footprint by 5,000 tons were significant.

 Subgrade preparation got underway with workers milling 12 to 16 inches off the top of the existing asphalt pavement to create a new profile alignment.
 OneCem was then incorporated into the remaining asphalt and some soil to create a stable base for placing 12-inch concrete overlays 30-feet wide, which included two 12-foot driving lanes and a six-foot inside shoulder in each direction.
 To ensure the concrete slabs met state and national performance standards, the team conducted on-going quality-control tests for strength, thickness, permeability, air voids, and pavement smoothness.
 Compressive strength of the pavement was specified at 3,900 psi.